apoorvt95/News-Aggregator/README.md

 iii) Start Apache server and MySQL daemons.

-If everything run successfully.
-Open your browser.
-Type localhost:PORT_NO (Instead of PORT_NO write the port your Apache server is running).
+iv) Open your browser.
+Type localhost:PORT_NO in URL(Instead of PORT_NO write the port your Apache server is running).

+v) VIOLA!
+You successfully configured the website to run on your system.

 ## Tasks